Volunteer in Tanzania – Most Affordable Volunteer Opportunities in Arusha, Tanzania!

 In the Women Empowerment Project, you will help young people have experienced early pregnancy, forced marriage while still children, trafficking in human beings, poverty, abuse, and lack of education.
 Help empower women in a temporary residence center.
 Within the center, young single mothers and adolescents under the age of 18 receive education and vocational training together with their children.

 As a medical volunteer, your mission will be to meet the basic health and education needs of your local communities.
-During th internship at the Daughters of Charity dispensary, you’ll take care of the patients.
+During the medical internship at the Daughters of Charity dispensary, you’ll take care of the patients.